parsonsmatt/MelodyScout/README.md

 ## Todo:

+* Deleting a ReleaseDate with associated Notifications causes a database error
 * Select form has a race condition, if the POST doesn't respond quickly enough...
 * Remove editing of contributions directly from Artists
 * Enable a 'Delete' for admins and 'Report' for users